nodespacehosting/Proxmox-VE-for-WHMCS/README.md

 This module is licensed via the GNU General Public License v3.0.

+## 🔄 UPDATING THE ADDON MODULE 🔄

+WHMCS Admin > Addon Modules > Proxmox VE for WHMCS > Support/Health shows updates.

+You can download the new version and upload it over the top, then run any SQL ops.

+Please consult the [SQL.md](https://github.com/The-Network-Crew/Proxmox-VE-for-WHMCS/blob/master/SQL.md) file, open your WHMCS DB & run the statements.
+Then you're done.

 ## 🖥️ LIBRARIES & DEPENDENCIES 🖥️

 - [PHP Client for PVE2 API](https://github.com/CpuID/pve2-api-php-client) (Dec 5th, 2022)